9 Ways to Keep Flies Away From Your Horses

 best horse fly spray

-Fly management utilizing a fly mask is common and one of the most effective methods that every horse owner should know.
-That being the case, you can keep flies away from your horse by masking them which protects their ears, jowls, and eyes.
+Using a fly mask is one of the most effective methods out there.
+While not the best way to keep flies off of horses completely, the mask protects their ears, jowls, and eyes.

-Some of the best and most effective masks to use include open-weave, fly sheets, and mesh blankets and will go a long ways to helping keep flies away from the body of your horse.
+Some of the best and most effective masks to use include open-weave, fly sheets, and mesh blankets.
+These will go a long way towards protecting your equine friend’s most sensitive areas from bites.
 You can also protect the legs of your horse using fly boots.

 3. Air Circulation

 Mosquitoes and biting midges are naturally poor flyers.
-This means that a well-ventilated area with properly erected fans outside a stall helps with the movement of air.
-This helps keep small pests away from the barn which in turn keeps your horses safe.
+A well-ventilated area with properly erected fans outside a stall helps with the movement of air.
+Not only will this keep the inhabitants cooler (thus discouraging sweat bees and similar pests), it will provide too much turbulence for these pesky flies to handle.

 4. Bait and Fly Traps